JOHN 15

 If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done unto you.

-If ye abide in me- this is a much happier verse than the previous one, for it has to do with those who genuinely abide in the vine, who find in Him their all in all, and have the strong desire to respond to Him.
-They are grateful for the resources He supplies so this might happen.
+If ye abide in me- this is a much happier verse than the previous one, for it has to do with those who genuinely abide in the vine, and have the strong desire to respond to Him.
+They are grateful for the resources He supplies so that this might happen.

 And my words abide in you- this is the way the “sap” of the true vine flows into the branches that abide in Him.
 His words abiding in them is the same as Him abiding in them, for He is “the Word”.
 The sap of a tree contains substances that provoke responses in the branches, and enable them to produce fruit.